Experienced Divorce Representation

 - Alimony (spousal support): This may be granted to either spouse based on financial need, earning capacity and the standard of living during the marriage.
 We can help you argue for an amount that is fair to both parties.

-- Child custody and visitation: The court determines the amount of parenting time (custody) by what is in the best interest of the child.
+- Child custody and visitation: The court determines the amount of parenting time (custody) pursuant to the 2022 Best Interest of the Child Act.
 Our lawyers help parents forge agreements that protect parent-child relationships while ensuring the child’s needs are met.

 Whether you are in the military, have not been married long, or are divorcing for the second time and have accumulated many assets, we can help.
 For some couples, going through mediation is best to protect children, while litigation may be necessary when you and your spouse are simply unable to work together.
 Whatever path we decide on, our attorneys will be at your side each step of the way.